WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/ap-unwanted-messages.md

 software is often used by those supporting this type of proposal, but in ad-blocking, it is possible to disable the software selectively when the functionality of a website does not work.
-With blocklists, unless they are paired with another proposal, such as [3.5](#org5e8e38a), they may have the consequence of breaking federation.
+With blocklists, unless they are paired with another proposal, such as the one about multiple inboxes ([3.5](#org16f16a6)), they may have the consequence of breaking federation.

 Thirdly, the mechanism described precludes the ability to easily remove a block.
 If a block is removed, there is no mechanism that allows those who have